demisto/demisto-py/README.md

 Steps to publish a production release:

 * Make sure [CHANGELOG.md](CHANGELOG.md) is up to date.
+* Update the version number in the `pyproject.toml` file to the new version.
 * Create and push a tag with the release version using git.
 For example:

   ```bash
   git tag v2.0.19